How to Train Your Dolphin

 After making sure all the animals were accounted for I got to learn how to identify each dolphin.

-There are five bottlenose dolphins at this location: Lono (lo-no), Hoku (ho-koo), Nia Noa (Nie-noah), Kalohe (Ka-lo-he), and Liho (Le-ho).
-We had many different ways of telling these unique creatures apart.
-They differ in size and shape.
+They included Lono (lo-no), Hoku (ho-koo), Nia Noa (Nie-noah), Kalohe (Ka-lo-he), and Liho (Le-ho).
+We had many different ways of telling these unique creatures apart, especially by size and shape.
 For example, Lono is the largest dolphin and Liho is the smallest.

 After we made sure the dolphins were happy, I joined the two interns, Sara and Melissa, to sort the fish that we feed the dolphins.